- Search Graduate Jobs

 For example, instead of writing an all-encompassing, vague statement about yourself, you can try: “I am a tech whiz keen on a role in web development.
 I have programming skills and experience in coding interactive websites and mobile apps for university clubs with diverse teams.
 I am looking to offer my strong organisational and leadership skills to a pioneering team working in the fast-paced and exciting environment of the tech industry”.

 Other things to consider

 - Manage your online persona

 Your brand consistency should also encompass your social media accounts.
-Make sure that your LinkedIn profile reflects the personal brand that you want to be associated with.
+Make sure that your LinkedIn and Facebook profiles reflect the personal brand that you want to be associated with.
 If there are posts or pictures on your personal social media accounts that you would not want recruiters to see, remember to set your accounts to private.

 - Polish your pitch